AlexWatson1212/embracing-authenticity/_pages/reparenting.md

 But I know it wasn’t because I was unworthy.
 It was because they couldn’t face the discomfort of being honest.”

-Ghosting is a reflection of their emotional avoidance, not your value.

 ---

 🧠 **Step 2: Say What You Wish They Had Said**

-Speak it out loud or write it down — not because they’ll hear it, but because you need to.
-Something like:

 > “Hey, I’ve decided to step away.
 I’m sorry I didn’t have the courage to tell you that directly.
 You didn’t do anything wrong.
 This is about me not being able to meet you where you are.”

-Now read that back and say:

 > “Even if they didn’t say it, I deserved to hear that.
 I deserved clarity.”

 ---

 📝 **Step 3: Give Yourself the Closure**

-You can say this gently to yourself — or write it down, fold it, and burn or bury it if that feels meaningful.

 > “I release the need for answers.
 I don’t need to chase or explain myself.